mariushop/cal-heatmap/README.md

 Cal-Heatmap is an excelent javascript module to create a calendar heatmap.
 ![example](https://cloud.githubusercontent.com/assets/4264640/13897511/9b01b31a-edbb-11e5-8a86-b7b92d207d59.png)

-Cal-Heatmap is based on D3JS so installing this package will take care of getting the correspondin d3js package too.
+Cal-Heatmap is based on D3JS so installing this package will take care of getting the corresponding d3js package too.

 ## Installation